mojocraftdojo/NLP_news_sentiment_analysis/README.md

 # **(NLP) Sentiment Analysis on Financial News Headlines**

-## **Objective**
+# **Objective**

-This analysis aims at predicting sentiments from financial news headlines from the perspective of retail investors using various deep learning NLP and traditional supervised machine learning modeling techniques.
+#### This analysis aims at predicting sentiments from financial news headlines using the latest large language models(transformers),  deep learning NLP and some traditional supervised machine learning modeling approaches.

+#### LLM performance will be compared side-by-side with all other models at the end of the analysis.

 ## **Dataset**